MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Since the p-value is a probability, its value will always be between 0 and 1.
 The closer the p-value is to 0, the stronger the evidence we have _against the null hypothesis_.
 Why?
 A small p-value means that our data are _unlikely_ to occur, _if_ the null hypothesis is true.
 We take that to mean that the null hypothesis isn't a plausible assumption, and we reject it.
 This process mimics the scientific method---it is easier to disprove a theory than prove it.
 If scientists want to find evidence that a new drug reduces the risk of stroke, then they assume it _doesn't_ reduce the risk of stroke and then show that the observed data are so unlikely to occur that the more plausible explanation is that the drug works.

 Think of p-values as a continuum of strength of evidence against the null, from 0 (extremely strong evidence) to 1 (no evidence).
 Beyond around 10%, the data provide no evidence against the null hypothesis.
-Be careful not to equate this with \colorize{evidence for the null hypothesis}, which is \colorize{incorrect}. _The absence of evidence is not evidence of absence._
+Be careful not to equate this with evidence for the null hypothesis, which is incorrect. _The absence of evidence is not evidence of absence._
 <div class="figure" style="text-align: center">
 <img src="05/figures/pvalueStrengths.png" alt="Strength of evidence against the null for a continuum of p-values.
 Once the p-value is beyond around 0.10, the data provide no evidence against the null hypothesis." width="100%" />
 <p class="caption">(\#fig:pval-continuum)Strength of evidence against the null for a continuum of p-values.
 Once the p-value is beyond around 0.10, the data provide no evidence against the null hypothesis.</p>